-In this portfolio write up we’ll take a look at how we used a variety of techniques to earn new clients for the business in every corner of the Republic and Northern Ireland.
+In this post we’ll look at how a variety of techniques earned new clients for the business in every corner of the Republic and Northern Ireland.
 We used SEO (search engine optimization), Google Adwords and Facebook.

 Marketing a Business Online Using Search Engine Optimization

 Marketing a Business Online begins with SEO.
 Every page that you create on your website should have a purpose, or why create it at all.
 My Hand Painted Furniture had all the pages that you’d expect; Home, Service Pages, Contact.
 Back then, and still today, very few Irish business websites had a up-to-date blog, averaging a post per week.
 This is what we did with My Hand Painted Furniture.

 This is an example of a post featured on the blog at My Hand Painted Furniture.
 As we said above, every page needs to have a purpose.
 SEO at it’s most basic is the practice of optimizing web pages so that Google shows them to the right people… your potential customers.

 If I’ve done my job right, you, the person reading this very post, is a small business owner, in Ireland looking to market themselves online using SEO, Google Ads and Facebook.

 This post is designed to feature in the search results for a number of search terms;